norsetto/OpenGL/README.md

 * water       : displacement with geometric waves + high frequency noise
 * qt-water    : the water demo within a Qt framework
 * fire        : playing with particles (thanks to Sascha Willems)
+* model       : model loading and rendering (models with diffuse, normal and specular maps)

 ## Built With